benwiggy/PDFsuite/Shell_Scripts/ReadMe.md

 ### Create Outlines (createPDFOutlines.py)
 This script automates the addition of Bookmarks ('outlines') to the Table of Contents of a PDF file.
 Currently, the filepath of the PDF (and the output) must be set in the script, along with the page numbers and names of the bookmarks.

+### Get PDF Outlines (getPDFOutlines.py)
+This script returns the Table of Contents data from a PDF file, as text.
+This is made up of an index number, the name of the entry, and the 'action' it represents, (usually a page value, co-ordinate, and zoom factor).

 ### Creator (creator.py)
 This script alters PDFs, changing the "Creator" metadata to the value supplied.
 Other metadata keys are supplied, allowing the script to be easily modified for other metadata values.
 If no output file is set, it will overwrite the input file.
 creator.py -c CreatorName -i inputfile [-o outputfile]